The Temple Mountain Of Angkor Wat

 Once upon a time, an Indian prince named Khambu set sail Eastward to become the object of affection of a Naga princess, Mera.
 They married, and from their union was born the Khmer (Khambu + Mera) and the kingdom of Kampuchea (Khambujas = sons of Khambu).

-This legend of creation is considered a bizarre, invented etymology however, since the history of the indigenous people far predates the alleged arrival of Khambu in the first century AD.
+This legend of creation is flawed however, since the history of the indigenous people far predates the alleged arrival of Khambu in the first century AD.

 The axis of the outer wall equals the exact length of the solar year in days.
 The circumference of the wall is equivalent to the exact length of the lunar year.
 The rays of the solstice sun are precisely directed onto specific panels of bas reliefs in the outer gallery, and the reliefs themselves are redolent with cosmic meaning.

-Its very unusual orientation to the west, and the anti-clockwise order of the bas reliefs, suggests this might have been built as a funerary temple.
-But it is now believed that Suryavarman, whose name means ‘Protected by the Sun‘, was just paying homage to hie divine benefactor.
+Its very unusual orientation to the West, and the anti-clockwise order of the bas reliefs, suggests that this might have been built as a funerary temple.
+But it is now believed that Suryavarman, whose name means ‘Protected by the Sun’, was just paying homage to hie divine benefactor.

 While later years saw more temple building, particularly under Jayavarman Vll, none would ever match the scale and hidden architectural coding of Angkor.
 The advent of Buddhism from Ceylon (Sri Lanka) eroded the cult of the God King and the power of the Brahmin priesthood, whose knowledge of temple architecture and cosmology was soon lost.

 In the end no cosmic alignment could save Angkor.
-Nearly 300 years after the construction of this abode of Vishnu, a series of natural calamities, the failure of the elaborate reservoir system, and Siamese invasions, subdued this great empire.
+Nearly 300 years after the construction of this abode of Vishnu, a series of natural calamities, the failure of the elaborate reservoir system and repeated Siamese invasions subdued this great empire.
 The capital shifted to Phnom Penh.
 Angkor (the city) was forsaken.